numbworks/NW.WIDJobs/README.md

 ## Download the client's binary package

-If you are an non-developer user, you can download the client from GitHub packages.
+If you are an non-developer user, you can download the client from GitHub.

 ## Getting Started